 - Ethical conflicts

-Needs and skills are not a match.
-The client wants new construction but you specialize in rehab.
-The client wants to live in a condo and you specialize in single family.
+The client wants new construction, but you specialize in rehab.
+The client wants to live in a condo, and you specialize in single-family.
 The client wants to locate in a neighborhood 20 miles away from your target neighborhoods.
 Perhaps the client was referred to you by a friend or family member, so you feel obligated to give him or her some consideration.
 This scenario may not have a lot of potential for you.
-Sure, you could probably do it but if you have to struggle all the way through, and—more important—if it keeps you away from more pleasant or lucrative opportunities, you will regret it.
+Sure, you could probably do it, but if you have to struggle all the way through, and—more important—if it keeps you away from more pleasant or lucrative opportunities, you will regret it.

-Bad vibes and sticky situations.
-You’re getting alarm bells in the first meeting.
-It could be anything from a client who either knows it all or knows nothing at all to obvious conflicts or disagreements between the clients themselves.
+You’re getting alarm bells in the very first meeting with a potential client.
+It could be anything from a client who either knows it all or knows nothing at all, to obvious conflicts or disagreements between the clients themselves.
 Every Realtor has their share of difficult clients of course, and it’s up to you to decide how much you want to put up with.
 You have to weigh the amount of stress involved vs. the amount of income you could earn and make a realistic choice.

-How to say no. “You know, Jill, I’d love to work with you but I currently have some family and other time commitments that would make it impossible for me to devote the time you need to do justice to your situation.
+“You know, Jill, I’d love to work with you but I currently have some family and other time commitments that would make it impossible for me to devote the time you need to do justice to your situation.
 Let me put you in touch with John.
-He’s a great guy but he’s new with our firm and still building his client list.
-I think he can help you with a lot of the research and leg work, and I can still be involved when you down to decision time, if you need me.”
+He’s a great guy, but he’s new with our firm and still building his client list.
+I think he can help you with a lot of the research and leg work, and I can still be involved when you down to decision time if you need me.”

-Ethical conflicts.
-If a client suggests anything remotely questionable, such as fudging on an appraisal, a home inspection, or a mortgage application—run, don’t walk to the nearest door.
+If a client suggests anything remotely questionable, such as fudging on an appraisal, a home inspection, or a mortgage application—run, don’t walk, to the nearest door.
 In this situation, you don’t want to even think about referring the client to another Realtor.
 There’s no strategy involved or ways to let them down easy.
 A simple “No, thank you” is sufficient.

 What if a client asks you to lower a commission?
-Some firms may be OK with this and some are not.
-Know your company’s policies and if the client is asking for something you know you can’t do, suggest that they may want to take it up with your general manager or principal broker.
+Some firms may be okay with this practice but others are not.
+Know your company’s policies.
+If the client is asking for something you know you can’t do, suggest that they may want to take it up with your general manager or principal broker.